hanialshater/DeepStuff/README.md

 #Deep stuff
 =================

-this repo contain deep learning resources and projects for educational purposes + some other projects that are good candidate for deepenazation
+This repo contain deep learning resources and projects for educational purposes with focus on industry + some other projects that are good candidate for deepenazation.

 Appetizers
 ----------